openmod/openmod/docs/devdoc/concepts/permissions.md

 Usually you want to check if the result equals to `PermissionGrantResult.Grant` to permit an action.
 This means that if no explicit permission is set, the action will be denied by default.
 If you want to execute an action unless it is explicitly denied, use `CheckPermissionAsync(..) != PermissionGrantResult.Deny` instead.

 ## Register your own permissions
-Plugins that use custom permissions need to register them before checking them, if they are not registered when you go to check them you will get a exception.
+Plugins that use custom permissions need to be registered before being checked, if they are not registered when you check them you will get an exception.

 To register your permission u need to use `IPermissionRegistry` service and follow the example:
 ```c#